milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

   This usually happens on factory fresh refurbished devices and only on the first attempt to read values from device memory.
 Once you have used `set_led` to explicit set good values, then subsequent `get_led` calls should work fine.
 We recommend enabling OOB recovery in the NUC WMI spec file.

+  When OOB recovery is enabled, brightness and color return `0` and frequency returns `1` if any of their values are outside of accepted spec range.

 ### NUC 10